 Lap-band surgery is a procedure that limits the amount of food your stomach can hold by wrapping an adjustable band around the upper portion of your stomach.
-You’ll feel full sooner while eating and lose significant extra weight.
+Typically, people who receive this surgery will feel full sooner while eating.
+This may lead to significant extra weight loss as a result.
 Less invasive than gastric bypass, as well as reversible, lap-band surgery, might be a good fit for you.
 Contact Dr. Andrew Hargroder in Baton Rouge, Louisiana, for a consultation on lap-band or weight loss treatment options.

 How does lap-band surgery work?

 Lap-band surgery is performed laparoscopically, meaning the Dr. Hargroder goes in through small incisions in your abdomen.
 General anesthesia is used, and most people go home from the hospital within 24 hours.

 First, Dr. Hargroder places the band around the upper part of your stomach.
 He cinches the band so that there’s a small opening for food to get through.
 Digestion occurs normally, as the food eventually passes through the opening of the band and into the remaining part of your stomach.

 Over time, Dr. Hargroder can reduce or enlarge the size of the opening with repeated adjustments or “fills.”
 (It’s called a fill because it’s done by filling the band with sterile saline, which goes through a port placed just under your skin.)
 Dr. Hargroder makes adjustments based on your needs: to make sure you feel full at the right time and are still getting all of the vitamins and minerals you need.